shikhashikz/shikhashikz.github.io/_posts/2021-08-14-Likes-Shares-Views-Comments.md

----‌ ‌
-layout:‌ ‌post‌ ‌
+---
+layout: post
-title:‌ ‌Do you think beyond Likes, Views, Shares? category:‌ ‌blog‌ ‌ keywords:‌ ‌blog‌ ‌writing‌ ‌author‌ ‌shikhashikz‌ ‌writing‌ ‌writinglife‌ ‌writingcommunity‌ ‌dailyblogpost‌ ‌marketing image:‌ ‌assets/images/Post135.jpg‌
+title:Do you think beyond Likes, Views, Shares?
+category: blog
+keywords:blog writing author shikhashikz writing writinglife writingcommunity dailyblogpost marketing image:assets/images/Post135.jpg

 ---
 How often do you value the comments on your posts?
 Have you made any conscious effort in posting comments on the posts which you find valuable?